 A sculptural vision

-Caroline Winn has been making, exhibiting and teaching ceramics for over 25 years.
-Working from studios by the Thames in London and West Cornwall, her unique and striking sculptural forms reflect her interests in medieval art, modern sculpture and the landscape.
+Caroline Winn has been making, exhibiting and teaching ceramics for over 25 years, working from studios by the Thames in London and in West Cornwall.

 Caroline works with a wide range of materials, predominantly black and white stoneware, porcelain and paperclays.
 As a keen mudlark, she collects metal and other artefacts found on the foreshore of the Thames and often incorporates them, both narratively and physically, into her work.

 Caroline fires each piece up to four times, using both gas and electric kilns, as well as smoke and saggar firings.
 She layers slips, oxides and glazes and uses the heatwork of the kiln to produce sculptural ceramics that intrigue and engage.

 Caroline frequently produces sculptures that are specially commissioned, working in close dialogue with the client during the creative process.

 Pieces can be produced for both indoor and outdoor display, to suit specific sites, and can be installed with customised plinths and stands.